kadimi/wagrant/README.md

+## GOAL

+To streamline the process of creating virtual machines using the vagrant boxes provides by Microsoft.

 ## SETUP

 0. Clone the repository, feel free to use the name you want for the destination folder, for example: